ignc-research/arena-sim-to-real/docs/Installation.md

 ```
 # Error Handling
 if you encounter the error "world path not given", it is probably because you havent updated the forks repository or working on an old branch.
-In that case go to the arena-rosnav folder and do
+In that case go to the arena-sim-to-real folder and do
 ```
 rosws update
 ```